Steven-Chan/skygear-cf-demo/README.md

 ```
 - examples
-  - docker-demo # I just copied it from an openfaas template
+  - docker # I just copied it from an openfaas template
-  - flask-demo
+  - flask
-  - js-demo
+  - js
-  - js-fn-demo
+  - js-fn
 - skycf.yaml
 ```